harisrab/LandmarkingTool/README.md

-# Detector and Landmarking Tool for Character Animator

-# LandmarkingTool
+# Produce files for Modified MakeItTalk

+* Landmark detection for cartoons and real people.
+* Landmarking editing and saving tool.
+* Delaunay Triangulation Tool.